pchico83/go-play/cluster/README.md

 Retrieve all clusters information.

-`elora cluster list`
+`d2k8 cluster list`

 ## Delete a cluster

-Remove a cluster from elora.
+Remove a cluster from d2k8.
 Nodes created in this cluster are also deleted.

-`elora cluster remove name`
+`d2k8 cluster remove name`

 | Argument    | Meaning       |
 | ----------- | ------------- |